-As it seeks to grow its business internationally, BBC Worldwide has identified five markets that have high growth potential.
-These markets are Asia, Central Europe, Middle East & Africa (CEMA), Northern Europe and Western Europe, and are collectively known within BBC Worldwide as Global Markets.
+As it seeks to grow its business internationally, BBC Worldwide has identified three markets that have high growth potential.
+These markets are Asia, Central Europe, Middle East & Africa (CEMA) and Western Europe, and are collectively known within BBC Worldwide as Global Markets.

 Each of these regions has teams running channels, sales, production and consumer product operations as well as identifying new business opportunities which can deliver new revenue streams and increased profits for BBC Worldwide.
 They are collectively overseen by Paul Dempsey, President, Global Markets, who also has overall responsibility for major sales markets such as BBC Worldwide Showcase.

 Local sales teams work with broadcasters in the regions to sell finished programmes and formats from BBC Worldwide's extensive programming catalogue.
-Successes have included the 2016 cinematic release of Sherlock: The Abominable Bride, Doctor Who 50th anniversary special in 2013 and most recently the global success of War and Peace.
+Successes have included record-breaking audiences for Planet Earth II, the global success of War and Peace, the 2016 cinematic release of Sherlock: The Abominable Bride and the Doctor Who 50th anniversary special in 2013.

 These markets also showcase the range of BBC-branded channels – BBC Brit, BBC Earth, BBC First BBC Entertainment, BBC Lifestyle, and pre-school brand CBeebies.
 The channels operation also accounts for the distribution of BBC World News.